Important Notice to all new Hosts and Hostesses: It really helps to “break in” your spiffy new white sneaks before the first day of work.

-Two days later, we checked into our hotel in Little Tokyo.
+Two days later, we checked into our hotel.
 It was a bit of a cab ride from the convention center, but we were lucky to find rooms at all.

-After a lovely stroll through Little Tokyo and a good night’s sleep, I was ready to go.
+After a lovely stroll and a good night’s sleep, I was ready to go.
 I waited patiently outside the shop’s door while the owner hustled down the sidewalk to greet his first customer of the day.

 “Good morning, sir!
 Am I ever glad to see you!
 Those navy blue pumps in the front window are exactly what I need.
 If I could just slip into a size 8½ I’ll pay you and be on my way.”

 The store owner glanced up at me with a look of momentary confusion.
 A split second later, I had my answer: